 The Health and Safety at Work Act 2015 requires a duty of care by everyone involved in ESC projects to make sure that no one, including workers and all other visitors and the public, is exposed to health and safety risks arising from the works.

-According to the Act, a business or PCBU (person undertaking business or undertaking) carrying out work at a site is responsible for the safety of people on and in the vicinity of the site.
+According to the Act, a business or PCBU (person conducting a business or undertaking) carrying out work at a site is responsible for the safety of people on and in the vicinity of the site.
 These responsibilities include providing a safe working environment, plant, systems and appropriate training, supervision and monitoring.
 Earthworks sites often require the contractor to establish and maintain a site-specific safety management plan (SSMP).
 As well as covering the general hazards on site such as plant movement and buried utility services, the SSMP should consider all health and safety aspects that are unique to ESC.
 You should communicate these to all parties before work starts.

 Suppliers of the ESC devices and materials you use also have the same duty of care to make sure that the items they supply don’t expose people to health and safety risks.